Brit Manuela Shows Off Incredible Figure In Skimpy Bikini

 “Obsessed with this color,” a fourth person chimed in.

-Brit has shared a number of daring looks to her social media account, especially this past week.
-Just on August 20, she wowed her fans once again after rocking another skimpy bikini that showcased her toned physique, per The Inquisitr.
+Brit has shared a number of daring looks to her social media account, especially this week.
+On August 20, she wowed her fans when she rocked another skimpy bikini that showcased her toned physique, per The Inquisitr.
 That post has received more than 36,000 likes since going live.